bugzilla/bugzilla/docs/en/rst/installing/essential-post-install-config.rst

 is used as the built-in email server.
 Postfix provides an executable that mimics sendmail enough to satisfy Bugzilla.

+On Windows, if you find yourself unable to use Bugzilla's built-in SMTP support (e.g. because the necessary Perl modules are not available), you can use :paramval:`Sendmail` with a little application called `sendmail.exe <http://glob.com.au/sendmail/>`_, which provides sendmail-compatible calling conventions and encapsulates the SMTP communication to another mail server.
+Like Bugzilla, :command:`sendmail.exe` can be configured to log SMTP communication to a file in case of problems.

 Detailed information on configuring an MTA is outside the scope of this document.
 Consult the manual for the specific MTA you choose for detailed installation instructions.
 Each of these programs will have their own